 Change of Clothing: Back to the whole sweating on planes.
 If you are on a long-haul flight then you will 100% want to change since you cannot shower on the plane.
 A spare pair of undies is a must also, maybe a few spare 😉

 Neck Pillow: Personally I hate them.
-But when it’s your only option and you’re travelling in economy, just having something to lean on or prop your head up is essential to avoid getting a stiff neck!!
+But when it’s your only option and you’re travelling in economy, it’s necessary.
+Just having something to lean on or prop your head up is essential to avoid getting a stiff neck!!

-Blanket: My secret tip is to actually wear a long knitted cardigan and use it as a blanket on the plane.
+Blanket: My secret tip is to actually wear a long knitted cardigan.
+Then use it as a blanket on the plane.
 Then you don’t have to double up.
-But I have a thin knit from Kmart that rolls up super small and fits even in my handbag that I use, usually for the kids!
+But I have a thin knit from Kmart that rolls up super small.
+It fits in my handbag that I use, usually for the kids!

 Water Bottle: Keep hydrated on that plane girl.
 Especially so you can down that Hydralyte.
 But other food and drink I try not to worry about if travelling solo.
 With kids is another story though!